How do I register with Prospect Estate Agency for properties?

 A minimum tenancy agreement is for a 6 month period.

 How do I arrange viewings?

 Once you have registered with Prospect Lettings, either online or at your local branch, we can start searching for the right property and arranging viewings for you.
 If you see a property that you like on this website or our mobile website you can follow the quick links to request a viewing.

 We will liaise between you and the Landlord to find a mutually convenient date and time.
 We will, whenever possible, accompany a viewing so you don't have to worry about meeting the Landlord alone and so we can answer any questions you may have.

 We provide accompanied viewings 7 days a week, from early morning, to late into the evening.
-You will be chauffeured in one of our Prospect minis by our friendly agents – allowing you to sit back and relax, or you can meet our agent at the property if that is more convenient.
+You will have the option of being chauffeured to the viewing or meeting us there, if that’s more convenient.